|

 Running the code:

 The configuration file for a very small example is provided, ./cfg/stam.64.cfg.
-Running the entire subspace pipeline on a large example can be very time consuming, so it is highly recommended that you first verify that this example can be run successfully.
-The following is the execution sequence.
+Running the entire subspace pipeline on a large example can be very time consuming,

 From the CFS_PLUME directory, start by generating all the preprocess data, including compressed data: